21 Split a Pull Request

 git cherry-pick 91abdfb 423ad05

 Again the strings 91abdfb and 423ad05 identify specific commits.
-We can provide a list (like above), just one, and it is also possible to provide a range if you want a full sequence of commits.
+We can provide a list (like above), just one, and it is also possible to provide a range if we want a full sequence of commits.

 After the cherry-pick we see: